yahoo/oss-guide/docs/resources/resources-external.md

 nav_order: 5
 ---

-The Verizon Media Open Source Program Office is aware of the following Verizon-owned organziations on GitHub.com
+The Verizon Media Open Source Program Office is aware of the following Verizon-owned organizations on GitHub.com

 **Active Verizon Media brands managed by the Open Source Program Office**